cs3216/cs3216.github.io/assignments/facebook.md

   a standalone application, or both.
 Choose wisely and justify your choice with a short write-up.
 </div>

-To begin your journey with your Facebook Application, go to the Facebook Developer page, click on the **Apps** drop-down on the top navigation bar, and then the link that says **Add a New App**.
+To begin your journey with your Facebook Application, go to the [Facebook Developer page](https://developers.facebook.com/), click on the **My Apps** drop-down on the top navigation bar, and then the link that says **Add a New App**.

 Before you do anything else, click on the link that says [**Facebook Platform Policies**](https://developers.facebook.com/policy) and read